JackSzwergold/Writing/memories/Going Fishing in Vermont.md

 Unfortunately we couldn’t get that rusty car out of the junkyard to bring it back to the cabin, so we had to do other things to bide our lazy summer childhood time during the summer.
 Like going fishing.

-***

 Much like a lot of my city childhood memories, fishing wasn’t anything city kids really did.
 When it came to fishing, I mainly saw middle-aged to older guys either fishing on the rocks of beach in Brighton Beach or fishing off of the pier near the parachute jump in Coney Island.
 The only time I ever saw kids fishing were in TV shows like “The Andy Griffith Show” or old Little Rascals reruns and stuff like that.

 So this whole “gone fishing” thing was a learning experience for me.

-First—and most importantly—this was a “no adults” outing.
+First — and most importantly — this was a “no adults” outing.
 Which was great!
-We simply—and pretty impulsively—grabbed some fishing poles from the closet, grabbed a pocket knife, and headed down the country road near us to the nearby lake.
+We simply — and pretty impulsively — grabbed some fishing poles from the closet, grabbed a pocket knife, and headed down the country road near us to the nearby lake.

 We passed by some fields with old fashioned stake and wire fences and cows behind them.
 Don’t know if they were working farms, but the cows were cool.
-After a while—just about when the walk was getting boring, tedious and tiresome—we arrived in town.
+After a while — just about when the walk was getting boring, tedious and tiresome — we arrived in town.

 This “town” consisted of a strip of maybe six to seven buildings at most.
 Only a few of them were shops of any kind.
 I mainly remember a gas station, general store and maybe a junk store of some kind mixed in there.
 Even as a kid I knew this town was clearly fading away, if it ever shone at all.
 But was not a complete tourist trap or discarded memory yet so it was a comfortable sort of limbo to meander around.

 We walked into the general store and asked about worms.
 The guy behind the counter pointed to the cooler case in front of the register.
-Asking about worms was weird enough, but it blew my city kid’s mind when I peered into to cooler case: Right there—next to the ice cream and cups of ice—were small styrofoam cups filled with dirt and worms.
+Asking about worms was weird enough, but it blew my city kid’s mind when I peered into to cooler case: Right there — next to the ice cream and cups of ice — were small styrofoam cups filled with dirt and worms.
 The cups were covered in some kind of plastic wrap (with air holes punched) and that was held in place with a rubber band.
 Nothing fancy; just cups of cooler chilled worms up for sale.

 We opened up the cooler, randomly picked a cup of worms, paid he guy for the works and just walked over to the lake.

-***

 It was a bright and sunny day; not too warm and not too hot with just enough of a breeze to cool you off every now and the.
 We sat down near the paved edge of the lake, opened up the cup of worms and grabbed one lucky worm who had the honor to be the first worm to be used as fishing bait.